end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## Play RTTTL

 Copy & paste a valid song in RTTTL format in the Command Input section.
-Press the Play RTTTL&nbsp;button to play the melody.
+Press the Play RTTTL button to play the melody.

 {{< pleasenote >}}
   Note that application will momentary freeze during the playback.
 The application will respond again once the melody is done playing.